Human rights complaints against Maclean's magazine: Subsequent statements by Elmasry

-Elmasry sharply criticized British Columbia MP Keith Martin, who proposed scrapping the hate speech provision of the Canadian Human Rights Act.
-Elmasry stated that Martin's proposal was "obviously" motivated by fear of Muslims."

 Subsequent statements by Khurrum Awan

-In a subsequent interview with the Canadian Arab News, Khurrum Awan stated that, although the all of the complaints were dismissed, "We attained our strategic objective — to increase the cost of publishing anti-Islamic material"; Awan claimed that Maclean's collective legal costs for the complaints was approximately $2 million."
+In a subsequent interview with the Canadian Arab News, Khurrum Awan stated that, although all of the complaints were dismissed, "We attained our strategic objective — to increase the cost of publishing anti-Islamic material"; Awan claimed that Maclean's collective legal costs for the complaints was approximately $2 million."

 Subsequent legislative action

 The case has been cited as a motivating factor in the repeal of Section 13 of the Canadian Human Rights Act.